Victoria Memorial, Kolkata: Design and architecture

 The architect of the Victoria Memorial was William Emerson (1843–1924).
 The design is in the Indo-Saracenic style, mixing British and Mughal elements with Venetian, Egyptian, and Deccani architectural influences.
 The building is 338 by 228 ft and rises to a height of 184 ft.
 It is constructed of white Makrana marble.
 Curzon deliberately intended the central chamber to be 64 ft in diameter in order to be slightly larger than the Taj Mahal.
 In design it echoes the Taj Mahal with its dome, four subsidiaries, octagonal-domed chattris, high portals, terrace, and domed corner towers.
 He also suggested that on the walls might be inscribed in golden letters Victoria's proclamation of 1858.
-Around the interior walls of the rotunda of the memorial are a series of twelve canvas lunettes by Frank Salisbury celebrating key moments in Victoria's life, such as her first Privy Council — moments already mythologized in countless other biographies, prints, and paintings.
+Around the interior walls of the rotunda of the memorial are a series of twelve canvas lunettes by Frank Owen Salisbury celebrating key moments in Victoria's life, such as her first Privy Council — moments already mythologized in countless other biographies, prints, and paintings.

 The gardens of the Victoria Memorial were designed by Lord Redesdale and David Prain.
 Emerson's assistant, Vincent Jerome Esch, designed the bridge of the north aspect and the garden gates.
 In 1902, Emerson engaged Esch to sketch his original design for the Victoria Memorial.

 On top of the central dome of the Memorial is the 16 ft figure of the Angel of Victory by Esch, which was cast by H.H.
 Martyn & Co. of Cheltenham.
 Surrounding the dome are allegorical sculptures including Art, Architecture, Justice, and Charity and above the North Porch are Motherhood, Prudence and Learning.

 The Victoria Memorial would end up with two statues of Victoria rather than one.
 George Frampton had been commissioned to produce a statue in Calcutta to commemorate the Queen's Diamond Jubilee in 1897.
 "Cast in bronze and depicts an enthroned and aged Victoria, looking down on her world while wearing the robes of the Star of India and holding the orb and sceptre."
 It arrived in Calcutta in 1902 and was unveiled on the maidan by Lord Curzon.
 In January 1914, Curzon commissioned Thomas Brock, who had also created the Victoria Memorial in London to produce a statue of Victoria in her coronation robes to serve as the 'keynote' of the central hall.